 Jessica Morris is another Toronto-based exercise and nutrition guru.
 She doesn’t have a huge Instagram following — just 4,139 followers — but each of the pictures she posts tends to get a large number of likes and comments from fans.

-Adam Moryto is a Canadian actor with an enviable Instagram following — nearly 64,000.
+Adam Moryto is a Canadian influencer and actor with an enviable Instagram following — nearly 64,000.
 Although his account is full of posts featuring his smoldering good looks, he also has several posts promoting area charities or encouraging his thousands of followers to give back.

 Brad Smith is a former “Bachelor” and a Canadian social media superstar.
 Whether he’s promoting a charity or talking about his adorable pup, his nearly 33,000 Twitter followers and 21,000 Instagram followers are tuning in.